Alternator or Battery Failure: How to Diagnose and Save Money

 Battery Function And Failure

 The easiest way to know if you have a bad battery, is when the battery light illuminates on the dashboard.
 The signs of a dead battery are usually obvious.
 Because, when you insert the key in the ignition and turn it.
-You will hear nothing at all when the battery is dead.
+The engine will not crank and you will hear nothing at all, when the battery is dead.

 If the battery is going bad, you may just hear, a clicking sound when you turn the key.
 First, conduct a visual inspection of the battery.
 And, look for corroded leads or split wires.